 We were incorporated in the State of Delaware on November 6, 2014 as a wholly owned subsidiary of Capital Southwest Corporation ("Capital Southwest").
-We were formed solely for the purpose of effecting the distribution of our outstanding shares of common stock on a pro rata basis to holders of Capital Southwest common stock (the "Share Distribution") and to become the holding company for a group of manufacturing companies that were owned by Capital Southwest prior to the Share Distribution.
-The Share Distribution was completed on September 30, 2015, resulted in CSWI becoming a standalone, publicly-traded company with sole ownership of the Operating Subsidiaries.
+We were formed solely for the purpose of effecting the distribution of our outstanding shares of common stock on a pro rata basis to holders of Capital Southwest common stock (the "Share Distribution") and to become the owner of a group of manufacturing companies that were held by Capital Southwest prior to the Share Distribution.
+The Share Distribution was completed on September 30, 2015, resulting in CSWI becoming a standalone, publicly-traded company.